 CEQA Findings

-Tisdale Bridge Replacement
+Kent Avenue Bridge Replacement

-2081-2020-003-02 Amendment 1
+2081-2020-004-02

-- A. Designated Biologist(s) who are knowledgeable and experienced in the biology and natural history of the Covered Species will monitor construction and/or surfacedisturbing activities to minimize habitat disturbance and take of individual Covered Species.
-The Designated Biologist(s) will have the authority to stop construction and/or surface-disturbing activities and/or order any reasonable measure to avoid take of the Covered Species. - B. An education program will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will permanently preserve 0.45-acres of Covered Species' habitat by purchasing credits at a CDFW-approved conservation bank, providing for the maintenance and management of the habitat in perpetuity. - D. Non-compliance will be reported to CDFW within 24 hours during the construction phase. - E. Covered Species found on the Project site shall be relocated by the Capture Biologist to a protected off-site location. - F. Permittee will prepare and submit a final mitigation report within 45 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.
+- B. An education program will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will permanently preserve 0.55-acres of Covered Species' habitat by purchasing credits at a CDFW-approved conservation or mitigation bank, providing for the maintenance and management of the habitat in perpetuity. - D. Non-compliance will be reported to CDFW within 24 hours during the construction phase. - E. Covered Species found on the Project site shall be relocated by a Capture Biologist to a protected off-site location. - F. Permittee will prepare and submit a final mitigation report within 45 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.